How to Change Windshield Wipers and Pick the Right Blade

 Pro Tip: Wiper arms can be lifted far from the windshield, and allowing the wiper arm to slap the windshield without a blade on it can easily crack the glass — and lead to a very expensive repair.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on windshield wipers, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.